INDA25PlusPlus/chesstp-spec/README.md

 ### Message A: MOVE

-Message A consists of four parts, separated by ':'
+Message A consists of five parts, separated by ':'
 - Message identifier
 - Move
 - Game State